 The cooled ashes from your garden incinerator can be used as a fertiliser.
 They are particularly good for woody plants as they are high in potassium.
 Ashes will also keep slugs and snails away from your precious plants if scattered around them.

 Ashes can also be added to your compost bin.
 This will help the beneficial microorganisms in your compost bin thrive and break down the plant matter more effectively.

 Are garden incinerators safe to use?

-You should follow some precautions when using your incinerators as all fires can be dangerous if not prepared sensibly.
+Yes, but you should take some precautions when using your incinerators as all fires can be dangerous if not prepared sensibly.
 Bear the following in mind:

 I have just bought a garden incinerator, but I am finding it hard to get a fire started in it.
 Do you have any tips?

-What can I do with the ashes from my incinerator?
+What time of day can I use my garden incinerator?

 There are no set times or days when you are allowed to use an incinerator, but there are laws in place to stop you from causing a nuisance to neighbours or putting others in danger.
 It’s recommended that you burn your waste either early in the morning or early evening, so that your neighbours are less likely to be affected by it.